subscribe via RSS

 So, now we have a $1000 black rectangle hanging on the wall.
 I’ll let you know what ends up working.

-- The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.
+Update: We had to lease a Windows PC from corporate IT and get a service credential with interactive desktop access so we could put the box on the network and hit the internal sites.
+The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.

 The developer in this story had been attending status meetings.
 These were good meetings, they were attempts at transparency and cross-functional communication.
 They were snappy and there was always time for questions.